melaniedavila/cellranger-aws-pipeline/README.md

 from a different combination of bcl files than the GEX samples.
 - Use an AWS lambda function to auto-detect raw data and config files on s3 and initialize the pipeline
+- Potentially utilize pipenv for this project and its local python dependencies, as yaml and boto3 are not in the stdlib

 [cellranger_pipeline_diagram]: docs/cellranger_pipeline_diagram.png
 [architecture_diagram]: docs/cellranger_pipeline_archictecture.png